ShawnBei/3DSensorimotorObstacleAvoidance/README.md

 **ϕ i,t** is a random phase angle (between −π and π) modeling the interference between narrowband echoes.
 Note that this phase angle is randomized independently for each reﬂector i and ear t.

+The echoes received at each ear t during the first millisecond after the arrival of the first echo are summed with randomized phase shifts.

 ![{\displaystyle e^{ix}=\cos x+i\sin x,}](https://wikimedia.org/api/rest_v1/media/math/render/svg/aab1fcd1a6db5cc6678bb9cbd871580eeeb86eda)

+​

-## Tasks
+## Task Log

 24/06

 - Can I get any example code? / tutorial?

-- - How the bat interacts with the artificial environments?
+  - How the bat interacts with the artificial environments?

 - Echoes from all reflectors/obstacles need to be calculated?